rahulvij020/rahulvij020/README.md

-# 💫 About Me:
+# Hi there!
+I'm **Rahul Vij**!👋
-Hi there!
-I'm **Rahul Vij**, a passionate Full Stack Developer specializing in the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+Welcome to my github profile!
+I'm a B.Tech student in Computer Science and a passionate Full Stack Developer specializing in the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
 I'm constantly learning new technologies and building applications that solve real-world problems

 ## 🌐 Connect with me:
 - [LinkedIn](https://linkedin.com/in/rahul-vij-dcrust)